oils-for-unix/oils/doc/osh-manual.md

 `strict-errexit`.
 The `errexit` setting is **inherited** in subshells, AND it can cause fatal errors in the **parent process**.

+`strict-eval-builtin`.
+The `eval` builtin takes exactly **one** argument.
+It doesn't concatenate its arguments with a space, or accept zero arguments.

 For example, `echo 0; echo $(touch one; false; touch two); echo 3` will print `0` and touch the file `one`.